liferay/liferay-docs/user/articles-dxp/workflow/06-workflow-metrics-reports.markdown

 Filter items based on whether they're Pending or Completed in the workflow process.

-If filter by the Completed status, you'll get an additional filtering option
+If you filter by the Completed status, you'll get an additional filtering
-appears: filter items by the Completion Period.
+option: filter items by the Completion Period.
 Select from these time periods:

-Today
+- Today
-Yesterday
+- Yesterday
-Last 7 Days
+- Last 7 Days
-Last 30 Days (default)
+- Last 30 Days (default)
-Last 90 Days
+- Last 90 Days
-Last 180 Days
+- Last 180 Days
-Last Year
+- Last Year
-All Time
+- All Time

 ![Figure 4: Filter by Process Status and Completion Period.](../../images/workflow-reports-process-status-period.png)